 My computers run an open source operating system (OpenBSD).
 So my diving and photography and web publishing software are open source too.
 Some of these I've built myself.

 This page is mostly about the software.
 I'll also talk a bit about UW photography itself, but you know—you can probably find better resources from real professionals.

-Most photos on this site are taken with a Sony RX100IV and a wide-angle lens (UWL-09).
-Even the macro shots, unless I can find somebody to take the lens.
+Most photos on this site are taken with a Sony RX100IV and a wide-angle lens (UWL-09) or macro lens (Saga Dive Pro +15 Macro Diopter).
 But it doesn't really matter: with my limited skills, it could really be anything.